These Ground Beef Ramen with Hoisin Sauce is made with ramen, ground beef, hoisin sauce, sesame oil, sriracha, jalapeños, lime juice, and cilantro.

 This Ground Beef Ramen with Hoisin Sauce are the real deal and only takes 20 minutes to make.
-They run on the spicy side since I added sriracha, which you can omit.
-You can definitely control how much sriracha you would like to put in it so it doesn’t have to be super spicy.
+They run on the spicy side since I added sriracha, which you can adjust.
 There are many variations to Ground Beef Spicy Ramen but this is my favorite.

 Jump to: